mighty-gerbils/gerbil/doc/reference/std/actor.md

 ## Ensemble Supervisory Operations

-This is the programmatic functionality for operations normally performed using the `gxensmeble` tool; see the [advanced ensemble tutorial](/tutorials/advanced-ensemble.md) for more information.
+This is the programmatic functionality for operations normally performed using the `gxensemble` tool; see the [advanced ensemble tutorial](/tutorials/advanced-ensemble.md) for more information.

 ### Ensemble Configuration